agarcher/tpuf-tweets/PROJECT_PLAN.md

 - [x] Validate required fields (id_str, full_text, created_at)
 - [x] Skip processing language and sensitivity fields (not needed for search)

-## Phase 4: Turbopuffer Integration 🟡 In Progress
+## Phase 4: Turbopuffer Integration ✅

 ### Schema Configuration

+While the `upsert` call only explicitly defines the schema for the `text` attribute, Turbopuffer automatically infers the data types for all other attributes, making them available for filtering.
+The effective schema that supports metadata filtering is as follows:

 ```typescript
 const schema = {